 How will this purchase affect my day-to-day life?

-Being a Conscious Consumer goes beyond knowing our values.
-It is a commitment we make in life to take a moment, connect with our mind, ask ourselves the meaningful questions, and create more decisiveness around Conscious awareness.
+Being a Conscious Consumer goes beyond knowing Shope Your Values.
+It is a commitment we make in life to take a moment, connect with our mind, ask ourselves meaningful questions, and create more decisiveness around Conscious awareness.

 Chances are, the idea of brand loyalty will become more complex under this generations’ consumer habits.

-As they rise to enter the workforce, Generation Z is also rising to become one of the most forward thinking and conscious generations yet.
+As they rise to enter the workforce, Generation Z is also rising to become one of the most forward-thinking and Conscious Consumer generations yet.
 Their unapologetic taste in unique and dynamic products will forever change the way we market, sell, and interact as businesses.
 Gen Zers are not brand loyal compared to Millennials and instead are finding innovative and adaptable ways to get the products they want and need at the best price.

 “As evidenced by recent environmental and ethical rallies, today’s young generation is thinking about the future.”, says NPD.com.
 Generation Z is making decisions with their values in mind.
 Chances are, the idea of brand loyalty will become more complex under this generations’ consumer habits.
 Companies and small businesses will need to focus on building trust, evoking transparency, and aligning with the values that their target Generation Z customers hold.
 Since this generation grew up in a world that evolved around technology and social media, having a savvy marketing & social media presence won’t hurt to invest in either.

-So, how are Generation Zers leading the Conscious Consumerism movement amidst all of this?
+So, how Are Generation Zers leading the Conscious Consumer movement amidst all of this?
 It comes down to their incentive to make purchases.
 Despite wanting to keep up with an image, a unique trend, or a fast-paced world of social media influencing, Generation Zers still believe in making decisions that have a greater impact.
-That’s why fast fashion is dying, unethical brands are being “cancelled”, and the movement toward thrifting, resale, and renting clothes, items, and shoes is becoming the norm.
-This is a conscious consumer’s dream generation because despite the fast pace nature of their purchasing habits, thanks to the influence and availability of online shopping, Generation Zers want more for their future and the world.
+That’s why fast fashion is dying, unethical brands are being “canceled”, and the movement toward thrifting, resale, and renting clothes, items, and shoes is becoming the norm.
+This is a Conscious Consumer dream generation because despite the fast pace nature of their purchasing habits, thanks to the influence and availability of online shopping, Generation Zers want more for their future and the world.